Miguel Cabrera Preview, Player Props: Tigers vs. Twins

-Miguel Cabrera -- with a slugging percentage of .389 in his past 10 games, including three extra-base hits -- will be in action for the Detroit Tigers versus the Minnesota Twins, with Bailey Ober on the mound, on August 15 at 7:40 PM ET.
+The Detroit Tigers, including Miguel Cabrera and his .429 slugging percentage in past 10 games, including three extra-base hits but no homers), take on starter Kenta Maeda and the Minnesota Twins at Target Field, Wednesday at 1:10 PM ET.

-In his last game he had a hitless showing (0-for-4 with an RBI) against the Red Sox.
+In his last game, he notched a home run while going 1-for-3 against the Twins.

 Miguel Cabrera Game Info & Props vs. the Twins